GrigoriyIsayev/group_5_challenge_2_cardio/README.md

 ![](Images/dataframe.PNG)

+## Data Breakdown Process & DataFrame View:

 After the DataFrame cleaning process, we moved on to breaking up the columns by our topics; Age, Gender, Race, and Overall.
 We decided to breakdown the DataDrame into topics due to two reasons:
-1) the original file was large in size
+1) The original file was large in size
-2) divide the project across the team.
+2) Divide the project across the team.

 For example, our Gender DataFrame is shown below:

 ![](Images/genderDF.PNG)

 The next section of work was graphing our DataFrame and beginning our Linear regression Model.
 The first graph is showing a trend of heart attack occurences by gender over the years.
-We the plot we show both Male and Female, against the Year and Average Data Value.
+We the plot we show both Males and Females, against the Year and Average Data Value.

+## Let's Discuss the Results!

+### Gender Results did not Surprise Us!

+###                        Heart Attack Occurrences by Gender

 ![](Images/genderplot.PNG)

 The next section we will discuss the results across the topics staying of with Gender.
 The first figure is a line graph displaying our Linear regression Model results for Gender.
 The first figure, “Heart Attack